jazzband/django-admin-sortable/README.md

     your_instance.get_next(extra_filters={'title__icontains': 'blue'})

+### Backwards Compatibility
+If you previously used Django Admin Sortable, don't worry.
+Your models only require a very small change to work.

+Previously, the `Sortable` class defined a `PositiveIntegerField` called `order` and the `ordering` Meta option.
+The `Sortable` class is still available to import, so you don't have to change your model definitions, but now that `Sortable` is a mixin, you'll need to add this column and Meta option to your model:

+    class YourModel(Sortable):
+        . . .

+        order = models.PositiveIntegerField(default=0, editable=False, db_index=True)

+        class Meta:
+            ordering = ['order']

+because your previous model defined this field, it's already in your database, so no migrations are necessary.
+The `order_field_name` also defaults to 'order', so if you defined an `order` field, you don't have to specify `order_field_name`.

-### Adding Sortable to an existing model
+### Adding Sorting to an existing model

 #### Django 1.6.x or below
 If you're adding Sorting to an existing model, it is recommended that you use [django-south](http://south.areacode.com/) to create a schema migration to add the "order" field to your model.
-You will also need to create a data migration in order to add the appropriate values for the `order` column.
+You will also need to create a data migration in order to add the appropriate values for the "order" column.

 Example assuming a model named "Category":